Scientist Robert Wolkow & Team Are Kick-Starting A Revolution Using AI To Automate Atomic-Scale Manufacturing

 “Most of us thought we’d never be able to automate atomic writing and editing, but stubborn persistence has paid off, and now Research Associate Moe Rashidi has done it,” Wolkow said, praising his colleague.

-As Wired noted, transistors in computer chips currently either “hold onto” electrons, or dump them.
+As Wired noted, transistors in computer chips currently either “hold onto” electrons or dump them.
 In layman’s terms, this means that our computers, as they record and memorize data, have to move a lot of electrons around.
 Needless to say, this consumes a lot of energy.

-Wolkow’s team has found a way to bypass this – they have developed a circuit design capable of encoding information in the atoms’ patters.
+Wolkow’s team has found a way to bypass this – they have developed a circuit design capable of encoding information in the atoms’ patterns.
 This means that atoms, arranged in various ways, correspond to different binary numbers.
 This, in turn, means all a computer using Wolkow’s chips would need to record data would be the minimum of energy needed to rearrange the atoms.
 In any case, they would require substantially less energy than now.

 Perhaps more importantly, Wolkow’s team has managed to bypass other issues scientists have faced over the years.
 He has made progress with the machine, the scanning probe microscope, itself.
 Wolkow’s group has developed and perfected a technique which relies on machine learning and artificial intelligence.
 The technique, Wolkow’s team refer to it as “the atomic whiteout,” uses AI to sharpen the machine’s wire tip, correcting errors when laying atoms.